olegedly/multi-agent-rag/PRD.md

 ### RAG Dataset

 The knowledge base comprises multiple curated, authoritative, civilian-facing corpora.
 Each corpus is a standalone collection of documents on a specific domain, selected for accuracy, public accessibility, and clear structure.

-Each corpus is assigned a stable `corpus_id` identifier used throughout the system for retrieval scoping.
+Each corpus has three identifiers:
+- A **persistent `corpus_id`** (UUIDv4) — used internally for DB scoping, MCP tool parameters, chunk metadata, and conversation records.
+This never changes once assigned.
+- A **human-readable `slug`** — used in the URL (`/corpora/<slug>`) to provide clean, memorable routes.
+Mutable: changing the slug breaks existing bookmarks, which is acceptable collateral damage (handled gracefully — see below).
+- A **`name`** — a human-readable display label shown on landing page cards, headers, and conversation context.
+Mutable independently of the slug.

 Each corpus:
 - Is independently ingestible via its own seeding script
-- Carries a stable `corpus_id` assigned at ingestion time
+- Carries a stable `corpus_id` (UUIDv4) assigned at ingestion time
 - Is chunked and embedded into the shared pgvector store, with `corpus_id` on every chunk
-- Is queried in isolation — retrieval is always filtered by the active corpus
+- Is queried in isolation — retrieval is always filtered by the active `corpus_id`
 - Is self-contained: conversations, citations, and evidence are drawn from that corpus alone

 Documents within each corpus are pulled as markdown or text, chunked (~500-token chunks, 50-token overlap), embedded, and upserted into pgvector via per-corpus seeding scripts (`scripts/seed_<corpus_id>_knowledge_base.py`).

+**Stale slug handling:** When a user navigates to a route whose slug does not match any configured corpus, the frontend does not force-redirect.
+Instead it renders the corpus route inline with an explanatory message — "This knowledge base doesn't exist or its address has changed" — and a button labeled "Browse available knowledge bases" that navigates to the landing page.
+This makes bookmark breakage a gentle, self-explanatory dead end rather than a confusing redirect.

 ### LLM Provider Strategy